develephant/coronium-core-docs/docs-src/docs/users-guide/confirmation.md

 You can _optionally_ require a user to confirm their registration via email by using the email confirmation feature of the __Users__ module.

+!!! tip "Screencast Available"
+    Learn about user confirmation and custom email templates in a screencast format by __[Clicking here](/screencasts/#confirming-users)__.

 !!! warning "Mailgun Account Required"
     A valid __Mailgun__ account and the proper configuration must be set up to use the email confirmation feature.
 See the __[Mailgun Config](/webmin-guide/mailgun/)__ section for more information.